Easy Chocolate Peanut Butter Oat Crumble Bars – Deliciously moreish, nutty, gooey, chocolatey, crumbly, oaty treats. Gluten Free. Optional Dairy Free.

 - Whilst the base is cooking, mix the condensed milk and peanut butter together in a bowl.

-- When it has cooked for 15 minutes, pour the condensed milk-peanut butter mixture onto the base and spread evenly.
+- When the base has cooked for 15 minutes, pour the condensed milk-peanut butter mixture onto it and spread evenly.

 - Top with the remaining chocolate-flour mix and gently press down to firm slightly.

-- Return to the oven and bake for a further 20 minutes until golden brown.
+- Return to the oven and bake for a further 20 minutes until just golden.

-- After removing from the oven, leave to cool in the tin and then cut into slices.
+- After removing from the oven, leave to cool completely in the tin.